-In December 2002 my wife and I created Mycubanstore.com with the idea of selling Cuban memorabilia instead we discovered the popularity of the Guayabera shirts.
-I worked part time this new venture until it grew and was profitable.
+In December 2002, my wife and I created Mycubanstore.com with the idea of selling Cuban memorabilia; instead, we discovered the popularity of the Guayabera shirts.
+I worked part-time in this new venture until it grew and was profitable.

-We started shipping guayabera shirts from a small room in our house, we will pack the orders and place them in the car, after my other job was completed we will drive to the Miami airport (which opened late) and drop the cargo there for delivery.
+We started shipping guayabera shirts from a small room in our house, and we will pack the orders and place them in the car.
+Since I had two jobs, we will drive to the Miami airport (which opened late) and drop the delivery cargo.

-We are all have aspirations and unique abilities and I truly believe here in the US a person can fulfill its dreams for its own benefit and the benefit of humanity.
+As a nation, we need to continue to have a heart and see potential in every human being regardless of race, ethnicity, and economic status.
+We all have aspirations and unique abilities, and I genuinely believe here in the US, a person can fulfill its dreams for its benefit and the benefit of humanity.

-He replied by telling me, not my country Alexis, is our country and I truly had always felt this way!
+He replied by telling me, not my country Alexis, is our country, and I honestly had always felt this way!

 The best way to predict your future is to create it.